CristianSifuentes/CristianSifuentes/README.md

 ##### NOW

 - ✨ Currently learning about mathematics, machine learning, deep learning, blockchain;
-- 🌍 Planning the next trip";
+- 🌍 Planning the next trip;
 - 💻 throwing code to be able to eat and travel

 ##### BIO